Wambui-Kibathi/Look-book/README.md

 4. Complementary Items: Clicking on the discover more items-button reveals a section for complementary products, enhancing the user's fashion exploration.

-5. Search Functionality: Easily search outfits by name or description.
+5. Search Functionality: Easily search outfits by name.

 6. Dark Mode Toggle: Switch between light and dark themes for a personalized Browse experience.